What is the procurement life cycle?

 4. Finalize the purchase order

-Once a contract is submitted to a supplier and both parties are happy with the small print, the next step is to start preparing, finalizing, and sending purchase orders.
+Once a contract is submitted to a supplier and both parties are happy with the small print, the next step is to start preparing, finalizing, and sending purchase orders or purchase requests.

 A purchase order is a document that outlines: